 Use the same basic recipe below for these variations.
 The water amount will vary as some of the variations use wet ingredients.

-To the basic tortilla, dough recipe adds 1 teaspoon ground turmeric or 1 tablespoon grated fresh turmeric.
+To the basic tortilla, dough recipe adds 1 tsp ground turmeric or 1 Tbsp grated fresh turmeric.

-To the basic tortilla, dough recipe adds ½ cup finely grated fresh beetroot (adapt the water amount so you only use as much as needed) or 2 tablespoon dehydrated beetroot powder.
+To the basic tortilla, dough recipe adds 1/2 cup finely grated fresh beetroot (adapt the water amount so you only use as much as needed) or 2 Tbsp dehydrated beetroot powder.